isohrab/German-NER/README.md

   * BATCH_SIZE: 40
   * N_EPOCHS: 100
   * BATCH_SIZE: 40
-  We got accuracy: XXX %, F1 score: XXXX, Precision: XXXX and Recall: XXXX. (it will be updated later)
+  We got accuracy: XXXX %, F1 score: XXXX, Precision: XXXX and Recall: XXXX. (it will be updated later)